Hot Lessons

 - Morpheme, stem, root and affix

-- Function of intonation in English
+- State the definition of phonology in English

-- Classification of English vowel
+- Types of homonyms in English

 - Main characteristics of words

-- Difference between the fortis and lenis consonants
+- Difference between monothongs and dipthongs

 {"ticker_effect":"slide-v","autoplay":"true","speed":3000,"font_style":"normal"}